ShoginCoffee/wave-cryptography/README.md

 	- decoding function
 	- list commands and how to use them when inputting **--help** or **-h** or **help** or **?** or **commands**
 - complete the github documentation
-	- add all needed links
+	- ~~add all needed links~~
 	- other stuff?

-- change variables that tell filesize in bytes so they are stored in uint32 (uint32 if stored in bytes stores over 4GB of data but a wave file is max 4GB, however going for uint16 would give us a measly 65MB)
+- ~~change variables that tell filesize in bytes so they are stored in uint32 (uint32 if stored in bytes stores over 4GB of data but a wave file is max 4GB, however going for uint16 would give us a measly 65MB)~~
+- ~~use definitive variable sizes for structs and other data types which don't allow another size~~
 - ~~let chacha20() function modify the counter instead. allows for outside temporary storage of the counter if needed after operation and also checking how many steps the chacha block counter has taken so as to not use the same block twice.~~
-- make functions return int and add errno functionality (ops in Main! for the most part)
+- ~~make functions return int and add errno functionality~~
-- check functions in util file (weird return types and whatnot)
-- use definitive variable sizes for structs and other data types which don't allow another size
+- ~~change util functions so they return fixed size ints and change WAV header so it has fixed size ints~~
 - ~~stop using google drive and link to the github in “planeringsrapport”, add the links in the github documentation/.md file~~

-## How CMake works (guidelines for morti för jag förstår inte) (for devs)

-*Hjelp mig*

 ## Other general information (for devs)